Pupil Premium Statement

 Use of EAL teaching Assistant working with pupils new to English.
 Using the Catch-Up and Recovery Premium we will be ensuring that pupils work on basic skills in reading, writing and maths.
 Teachers will provide catch-up and pre-teach sessions during the day at least twice a week (See Catch-Up Premium) and TAs work with identified pupils before school starts

-- Enrichment activities– subsidised residential visits for pupils in Y5 and Y6, annual work week, attend workshops on and off-site, visiting museums, places of worship and places of interest,
+- Enrichment activities – subsidised residential visits for pupils in Y5 and Y6, annual Work Week, workshops on and off-site to ehance the curriculum, visits museums and galleries, places of worship and historical places .

-- Improve physical performance– 2 week intensive Aquatic Centre swimming in Y6, use of PE grant for a range of after school clubs run by the school and outside providers, attendance in inter-borough competitions, residential activities, CPD opportunities for staff and specialist sports coaches.
+- Improve physical performance – 2 week intensive Aquatic Centre swimming in 5Y Y6, use of PE grant for a range of free after school clubs run by the school and outside providers, attendance in inter-borough competitions, residential activities, CPD opportunities for staff and specialist sports coaches.

 - Narrow the gaps between PPG and Non-PPG